 Jaime Davidovich

 Jaime Davidovich was a pioneering video artist known for his experimental approach to the medium and his critical engagement with television, consumer culture, and conceptual art.
 His diverse video works span several decades, highlighting his playful yet sharp commentary on media and society.
-Among his most notable pieces are RED TAPE (1974), an early experiment with the aesthetics and limitations of video; Evita – Wide Screen (1984), which merges political symbolism with pop culture; Leaves (1989), a contemplative narrative exploring perception and nature; and GARBAGE 9/09 (2009), a piece critiquing material waste and media saturation.
-Also significant is Interview with Borges (1982), a brief but compelling encounter with the legendary writer Jorge Luis Borges, which reflects Davidovich’s deep interest in a layered narrative.
+Among his most notable pieces are RED TAPE (1974), an early experiment with the aesthetics and limitations of video; Evita – Wide Screen (1984), which merges political symbolism with pop culture; Leaves (1989), a contemplative narrative exploring perception and nature; and GARBAGE 9/09 (2009), critiquing material waste and media saturation.
+These works, now in Point of Contact’s permanent collection, were exhibited at the Point of Contact Gallery in 2011 when Davidovich presented A Video Art Project at Syracuse University after a year of museum exhibitions worldwide.
+The exhibit featured his classic videos along with collage, photography, and paintings produced on site.